History, values and characteristics

 Back: solid with embossed coat of arms fastened with 6 screws.

-KKEFA guarantees it will repair/replace the watch for any technical defect for 24 months (excluding leather straps, plastic components and crystals).
+KEFA guarantees it will repair/replace the watch for any technical defect for 24 months (excluding leather straps, plastic components and crystals).
 KEFA guarantees the perfect functioning and replacement of all parts that have manufacturing defects during the warranty period.

 KEFA uses only non-allergenic materials, in compliance with international laws.
 This warranty certificate formally excludes any defect due to accident, improper use or abuse of the product (collision, impact, etc.) and is necessary for using the service.